andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

 As you can see, in the `componentDidMount()` method an event handler has been added to the `onmessage` property of the `eventSource` object.
 The event handler calls the `updateFlightState()` method in order to update the component state with the data sent by the server.
 The handler is executed whenever the server sends a new event.
-Each event will transmit specific data in `e.data` property represented as a string.
-In our case, the data will be a JSON string representing a flight data with its state update, as we will see in next section.
+Each eventcarries data in the `e.data` property represented as a string.
+In our case, the data will be a JSON string that represents updated flight data, as we will see in next section.

 ## Building the Server